Kamyil/book-programming-language/README.md

 # Book language

-We're striving for programming language, where it's code can be finally read "like a book".
+We're striving for programming language, where it's code can be finally read "like a book" with little to no mental-overhead.
 Which is a huge challenge, because experienced programmers are used to the things working the way they were always working, while beginners scratch their heads wondering `What is this magic?`, `what is constuctor?` etc..
 Also some languages contain very advanced features which tend to be overused, leading to confusion in large codebases.
 Main goal of this language is to make code *ACTUALLY* readable, by having extremely simple syntax which should make your codebase